- Families, Children, and Seniors (Majority Vice Chair)

 - Higher Education

 State Rep. Betsy Coffia is serving her first term representing the 103rd House District, which comprises Leelanau County, Grand Traverse County and Benzie County.

 Rep. Coffia grew up in a rural, working-class community.
 Her mother, who cleaned homes for a living and spent her free time volunteering, all while raising four children, instilled hard-working values in her.
 Rep. Coffia witnessed the struggles of life on the margins, especially when it came to health care.
 Her parents were in a constant state of stress, balancing how to afford medical visits and stay on top of bills.

-In 2020, she was diagnosed with a benign brain tumor, which gave her further insight into the necessity and importance of health insurance.
+In 2020, she was diagnosed with a benign brain tumor and underwent major surgery and months of recovery, with all the high costs and uncertainty that came with it.
+The experience gave her even further insight into the necessity and importance of access to health care.
 This experience served as a reminder that so many Michiganders live one emergency away from financial collapse.
 These experiences have collectively led Rep. Coffia to the Michigan Capitol.

 Rep. Coffia began her career at 19 years old as a newspaper reporter and served six years as a weekly newspaper editor.
 She eventually left journalism to go back to school, working three jobs to get through college, including several years as a Traverse City Area Public School classroom employee and special education assistant.
 She earned her associate degree from Northwestern Michigan College and her bachelor’s in social work from Ferris State University.
 Before Coffia joined the Legislature, she was a Head Start social worker for dozens of families and five child care centers in Leelanau, Benzie and Grand Traverse counties.